ponderware/mooncatparser/readme.md

 ### Official MoonCat Generation Library for the MoonCatRescue Ethereum Smart Contract

-This library exports a single function `mooncatparser` which takes a 5 byte hex cat id and returns a 2D array of hex color value strings, or `null` for transparency.
+This library exports a single function `mooncatparser` which takes a 5 byte hex `catId` and returns a 2D array of hex color value strings, or `null` for transparency.

 -----